NathanCo2/DARTICUS/README.md

 motors, the input voltage needed to be reduced to the specifications of the servo.
 By adding the voltage regulator and capacitors, the input voltage for the servo is now 5V.
 To locate the opponent, a thermal camera is used to measure the heat signature of the person.
 This camera is mounted on a stand that is placed at the middle of the distance between DARTICUS and the opponent.
-On the off chance, DARTICUS malfunctions you can pull the bundled-up red wires to cut power to the servo and the motors.
+On the off chance DARTICUS malfunctions, you can pull the bundled-up red wires to cut power to the servo and the motors.

 <img width="500" alt="taskdiagram" src="https://github.com/NathanCo2/DARTICUS/assets/156122419/5eccd2cb-d0d3-4128-8b99-2d2b20ce43f6">